eic/epic.github.io/_collaboration/collaborative_tools.md

 #### Overview

-* The ePIC Collaboration is currently using [Wiki](https://wiki.bnl.gov/EPIC/index.php?title=Main_Page){:target="_blank"} as its main web presence tool.
+* The ePIC Collaboration is currently using [Wiki](https://wiki.bnl.gov/EPIC/index.php?title=Main_Page){:target="_blank"}
+as its main web presence tool.
-Migration to this website is work in progress.
+Migration to this website, motivated by ease of long-term maintenance and efficient coordination of the team contributions, is work in progress.
 See sections below for technical information.
 * For meetings and agendas, there is a dedicated [ePIC Indico area](https://indico.bnl.gov/category/402/){:target="_blank"} hosted at BNL.
 * Ther is an extensive set of mailing lists hosted at BNL.
 For more information about access please contact the corresponding working group convener or a member of the leadership team.